lushiqiS7/PyStockAnalyzer/README.md

 #🚀 Project Overview

-PyStock Analyzer is a full-featured Python application that performs advanced stock market technical analysis.
+PyStock Analyzer is a multi-featured Python application that performs advanced stock market technical analysis.
 It features three different user interfaces and implements all required functionalities from the INF1002 project specification.

 📁 Complete Project Structure